chrissimpkins/md2rst/README.md

 # md2rst

-> Markdown to reStructuredText conversion script for Unix and Linux
+> A Python Markdown to reStructuredText conversion script for Unix and Linux

 ### What is md2rst?

 `md2rst` is a Python script that converts Markdown syntax files to reStructuredText syntax files with [Pandoc](http://pandoc.org).
-Pandoc must be installed in order to use the script.
+Pandoc does all of the heavy lifting and must be installed in order to use the script.

-### Quickstart
+## Quickstart

 - Confirm that Pandoc is installed on your system
 - `$ git clone https://github.com/chrissimpkins/md2rst.git`